-Reprisal, age, race, disability, and sex are consistently the most frequently alleged bases of discrimination at DOI.
+Reprisal, age, race, disability, and sex are consistently the most frequently alleged bases of discrimination at Interior.
 This trend is consistent with the broader federal sector.
-The number of complaints alleging reprisal, which is the most frequently alleged basis, has remained static from FY20 to FY21, even as the number of total formal complaints has decreased.
-Moreover, there was a noticeable decrease in the number of complaints alleging discrimination on the basis of age from FY20 to FY21.
+The number of complaints alleging reprisal, which is the most frequently alleged basis, has steadily decreased over the last five fiscal years.
+The number of complaints alleging race or sex discrimination have seen a marked decrease, while the number of complaints alleging age or disability discrimination have increased slightly.